certbot/certbot/docs/using.rst

 It must still be possible for your machine to accept inbound connections from the Internet on the specified port using each requested domain name.

+By default, Certbot first attempts to bind to the port for all interfaces using IPv6 and then bind to that port using IPv4; Certbot continues so long as at least one bind succeeds.
+On most Linux systems, IPv4 traffic will be routed to the bound IPv6 port and the failure during the second bind is expected.

+Use ``--<challenge-type>-address`` to explicitly tell Certbot which interface (and protocol) to bind.

 .. note:: The ``--standalone-supported-challenges`` option has been deprecated since ``certbot`` version 0.9.0.